A country in crisis

 The crisis in Chad is complex.
 As well as the conflict with Boko Haram, Chad is also playing host to Central African and South Sudanese refugees from the east, and Chadian refugees who are returning from the Central African Republic.

-Our main four areas of focus are to:
+Our main four areas of focus were to:

 - Give families protection from extreme weather and violence